Alibabade/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Li Wang is a PhD candidate of Computer Vision and Computer Graphics at National Centre for Computer Animation, Bournemouth University, UK.
-His research focuses on image/video based neural style transfer.
-I received my M.Eng and B.Sci degrees from Department of Computer Science at Jilin University in 2016 and 2013 repectively.
-Then I got a 4-year scholarship to support my PhD study from Bournemouth University and China Scholarship Council.
+I am currently a PhD candidate of Computer Vision and Computer Graphics at National Centre for Computer Animation, Bournemouth University, UK.
+My research focuses on image/video based neural style transfer, particular photographic style transfer and video stabilization for arbitrary artistic style transfer using deep learning techniques.
+I received my M.Eng and B.Sci degrees from Department of Computer Science at Jilin University in 2016 and 2013, respectively.
+Then I got a 4-year PhD scholarship from Bournemouth University and China Scholarship Council.